brandlewco/jesserieser-hugo-cc/content/collections/the-new-york-times-ice.md

   Americans equal pause is the inhumanity happening beyond the cameras, away from the view of judges and lawyers and the media.
-Due process is not a constitutional right afforded only to citizens; legal restrictions on unlawful detention apply to all people on U.S. soil
+Due process is not a constitutional right afforded only to citizens; legal restrictions on unlawful detention apply to all people on U.S. soil.

+  Celebrated in the upcoming AP 42 American Photography annual as one of the year's best in editorial photography.
 collection_description_alignment: center
 slug: nyt-ice
 collection_blocks: